fatemeh-rastgar/PRIEST/README.md

       <include file="$(find robotont_nav)/launch/move_base.launch">

+3- Launch MPPI/ log-MPPI:

 **Running the Planner on a Dynamic Environment**

+1- Launch PRIEST:

       roslaunch priest nonhol_clearpath.launch
       rosrun priest planner_nonhol_dy.py

+2- Launch CEM:

+3- Launch TEB/DWA Planner

+4- Launch MPPI/ log-MPPI

-We use the laser scan to observe the obstacles, so we update the following file in the jackal package.
+ We use laser scans to observe obstacles, so make sure to update the following files in the Jackal package:

- * The costmap_common_params.yaml
+- costmap_common_params.yaml

- *
+If you have any questions or need further assistance, please feel free to contact us.